Awlsring/ServerlessBlog/CDK/README.md

 After your clone this repo and have CDK CLI configured, navigate to ServerlessBlog/CDK.

 - Run command `npm run build` to generate js from the typescript files.
+Rerun this before deploying if changes have been made to your stacks.
 - Run `cdk deploy *` to deploy all the stacks.
 This will require you to respond to prompts from CDK.
 - After all these have run, in your terminal you should see the output of Api Gateway address.
 Visit that to see if it worked.

 ### Other CDK commands